Q: Is County Rescue considered Brown County Rescue? Are you a part of County Government?

 Q: How do I become involved in EMS with County Rescue?

-A: Please see the "Join the Team" article under the "About Us" Tab.
+A: Please see the “Join the Team” page and complete the form there to get started.

 Q: Does County Rescue allow EMS ride alongs?

 A: County Rescue allows EMS ride alongs for individuals from agencies such as police, fire, 911 dispatch, and area hospitals.
 Individuals must be at a minimum 18 years of age and sign a release of liability and confidentiality agreement.
 With rare exception, observation is only allowed from our primary station location in the Village of Bellevue.
 County Rescue reserves the right to restrict observers from participating in situations which may be hazardous or sensitive in nature.
 Ride along shifts vary in length from six to twelve hours based on the observer’s focus.
 Due to demand, observers are scheduled in advance and complete information on the ride along policy will be provided at the time of scheduling.
-If you are interested in scheduling an EMS ride along please fill out the form located in "Contact Us".
+If you are interested in scheduling an EMS ride along please contact us.

 Q: How do I arrange a medical transport?